 WPI Move-in Day

-With the speed of a rocket and the precision of a robot, Residential Services settled about 680 first-year students and 400 early arrivals into their rooms last Sunday.
+With the speed of a rocket and the precision of a robot, the Housing & Residential Experience Center settled about 680 first-year students and 400 early arrivals into their rooms last Sunday.

 Greek volunteers move everything out of